Locations:

 Leukodystrophy

-Leukodystrophy describes a group of more than 50 inherited neurological disorders.
-These diseases affect myelin, the protective covering on nerve cells in the brain and spine.
+Leukodystrophy describes a group of more than 50 rare, inherited neurological disorders.
+These diseases affect myelin, the protective covering on nerve cells in your brain and spine.
 Leukodystrophies cause a progressive loss of neurological function in infants, children and sometimes adults.
-Leukodystrophies affect about 1 in 7,000 live births.
+The diseases are often fatal.

 Overview